Theodore Roosevelt National Park North Dakota, USA Travel Guide

 Drive the South Unit Scenic Drive specifically for wildlife viewing and spotting prairie dog towns.
 Choose easy trails like Wind Canyon or Coal Vein.
 Engage children with the park's Junior Ranger program.

 Focus your photography on the unique, eroded badlands formations; the interplay of light and shadow creates natural art.
-Stroll through Medora to appreciate its late 19th-century buildings and efforts to preserve its historic character.
+Stroll through Medora to recognize its late 19th-century buildings and efforts to preserve its historic character.

 Tailor your Theodore Roosevelt National Park trip to your budget, from minimalist backpacking to a more indulgent luxury experience.